tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers which are compliant with this specification MUST use only the "supported_versions" extension, if present, to determine client preferences and MUST only select a version of TLS present in that extension.
-They MUST ignore any unknown versions.
+They MUST ignore any unknown version IDs.
 If the extension is not present, they MUST negotiate TLS 1.2 or prior as specified in
 {{RFC5246}}, even if ClientHello.legacy_version is 0x0304 or later.